-This report covers the period from July 1-September 30, 2012, for the station employment unit consisting of station WCBC-AM, Cumberland, Maryland.
+This report covers the period from January 1-March 31, 2016, for the station employment unit consisting of station WCBC-AM, Cumberland, Maryland.
 WCBC is located in a smaller market of fewer than 250,000 persons.

 The station does air everyday a general ad looking for qualified people to apply for sales positions.
 No official position is available, but the station will hire qualified applicants on an as needed basis due to turnover.
 Sales people are hired on commission basis so the opportunity remains open for qualified individuals.